TanavSaraf/THE_WASTE_DISTINGUISHER/README.md

 The 'SCORING' system works such that for every waste product you dispose/segregate correctly you recive a point Whereas when you drop a wet waste on the ground you recieve a negative point and when you drop any dry waste you get negative five

-The game is an endless run you would loose when you put the  item in the wrong bin
+The game is an endless run you would loose when you put the  item in the wrong bin or reach a score of 0 again after reaching score of 10.

+to see the debugging mode you may use 'tchr' it would show the collider of all the sprites and would show the frameRate and frameCount to you To quit debug state  press 'q'

 Hope you would enjoy